felix-yuxiang/University_Service_Center_App/README.md

 ### Phase 4: Task 2

-- In my `Assignment` class, method `createAssignment` throws checked out weight bound exception and negative value exception.
+- In my `Assignment` class, the method `createAssignment` throws checked out a weight bound exception and a negative value exception.
-Another method `gradeAssignment` throws checked out grade bound exception and negative value exception.
+Another method `gradeAssignment` throws checked out grade a bound exception and a negative value exception.
 They have been thoroughly tested and can be considered as robust design.
 - My `User` interface has been implemented by classes `Student` and `TeachingAssistant`.
 The getters and setters have been overridden.
 (Type hierarchy)
 - Class `CourseReader` reads a html file and constructs a list of courses.
 In light of the introduction of a map, I utilize the Map interface (a hashmap) to store all the courses.
 Also in my `StudentPanel`, map has been used intensively because I need to search a course by its ID.
 The courses I get from Class `CourseReader` is a Hashmap<String, Course>.
 In addition,